 A new report from Symantec Corp. praises CIOs and chief information security officers for taking a broader view of risk.
-But it raises concerns that IT professionals underestimate the potential for data leakage in a business environment that can span continents and include myriad partners.
+But it raises concerns that IT professionals underestimate the potential for

 In addition, while organizations no longer view IT security as a line item or one-off project, many IT shops fail to do the kind of asset inventory necessary to gain clear insight into the spectrum of risk their businesses face.